Elijah Boardman: Later life and death

 Elijah Boardman's gravestone in New Milford, Connecticut.

 Boardman served in the Senate until his death during a visit to his son, whereupon he was succeeded by Henry W. Edwards.
 His cause of death is a subject of speculation, however biographer and son-in-law John Frederick Schroeder (m.
-Caroline Maria Boardman) related it while writing in 1849 to several bouts of cholera and fever Boardman had suffered throughout his life, particularly during a tour of Rhode Island in 1780, as well as other attacks in Vermont and New Hampshire throughout his life.
+Caroline Maria Boardman) related it while writing in 1849 to several bouts of cholera and fever Boardman had suffered throughout his life, particularly during a tour of Rhode Island in 1780, as well as other attacks in Vermont and New Hampshire.
 Senator James Lanman proposed on December 5, 1823, a motion for the members of the Senate to wear "the usual mourning" for thirty days to commemorate his death.
 Boardman's body was returned home and interred in New Milford.
 He was survived by his first son, later politician William, and his second, Henry Mason Boardman.
 Mabel Thorp Boardman, American philanthropist, was his great-granddaughter.